HenrikBengtsson/jottr.org-blogdown/content/post/2022-10-26-avoid-detectCores.md

 cores), the user will end up running the machine at 200% of its capacity.
-Whenever we use over 100% of the available CPU resources, we get penalized and waste our computational cycles on overhead from context switching, sub-optional memory access, and more.
+Whenever we use over 100% of the available CPU resources, we get penalized and waste our computational cycles on overhead from context switching, sub-optimal memory access, and more.
 This is where we end up with the situation illustrated in the left part of Figure&nbsp;1.

 Note also that users might not know that they use an R function that